 An old postcard sheds light on the fatal outcome

-According to Van der Veen, also scientific director of the Van Gogh Institute, in a report by The New York Times , you already know that he spent "all day" painting the work on Rue Daubigny and, in fact, those vines protruding from the earth still they can be seen today on the side of a hill just 152 meters from the lodge.
-The site was discovered during confinement, while studying images of the entire area circa 1900 thanks to a collection of postcards lent to them by Janine Demuriez, a 94-year-old woman.
+According to Van der Veen, who is also the scientific director of the Van Gogh Institute, in a report in The New York Times , they already know that he spent “the whole day” painting the work on the Rue Daubigny and, in fact, those vines protruding from the earth can still be seen today on the side of a hill just 152 meters from the inn.
+The site was discovered during lockdown, while he was studying images of the entire area circa 1900 thanks to a collection of postcards lent to them by Janine Demuriez, a 94-year-old woman.

-The most important thing regarding the track and Tree Roots , a work charged with light and vitality, is that it contradicts the official version: while the Van Gogh Museum and Van der Veen himself continue to maintain the suicide hypothesis, Steven Naifeh ( co-author with Gregory White Smith of the biography Van Gogh: Life ) maintains that this discovery supports his theory of the murder, which according to both historians was carried out accidentally by two children.
+The most important thing about the track and Tree Roots , a work full of light and vitality, is that it contradicts the official version: while the Van Gogh Museum and Van der Veen himself continue to maintain the hypothesis of suicide, Steven Naifeh (co-author with Gregory White Smith of the biography Van Gogh: Life ) maintains that this discovery supports his theory of murder, which according to both historians was carried out accidentally by two children.

-The fact that he went out and painted all day, not just a common work but a very important painting, indicates that he may not have been depressed.
-On the contrary, it was a normal, productive day, and that goes against the idea that he could end up committing suicide.
+The fact that he went out and painted all day, not just an ordinary piece of work but a very important painting, indicates that he may not have been depressed.
+On the contrary, it was a normal, productive day, and that goes against the idea that he might commit suicide.

 Steven Naifeh